-The most powerful relationship you will ever have is the relationship with yourself

 ‘’So, do you think that I always end up in screwed up relationships because I believe I do not deserve to be loved?’’
 I asked.

 ‘’Exactly.
-What they give you is not love, but you do not see it’’ he replied.
-‘Love will not hurt you.’’
+What these men give you is not love, but you do not see it’’ he replied.
+‘Love will never hurt you.’’

-This short paragraph became some kind of prayer that I recited in my head every night before sleeping for at least the next 3 months.
-I realised that he was right; I needed to give love a chance, a real chance.
-However, I also realised that before opening my heart to strangers, I needed to open it to myself.
+This short paragraph became some kind of prayer that I recited in my head every night before sleeping, for at least the next 3 months.
+I realized that he was right; I needed to give love a chance, a real chance.
+However, I also realized that before opening my heart to strangers, I needed to open it to myself.

 But for now I loved myself, and that was enough.